t0x-1k/Rektforge/README.md

 📜 Bytecode & Decompilation Analysis	Decompiles unverified smart contracts and checks for hidden backdoors.
 🏗️ Architecture & Tech Stack

-The tool should have modular components for scanning, exploiting, and simulating attacks.
-Here’s how it should be structured:
+The tool will have modular components for scanning, exploiting, and simulating attacks.
+This will be how it is structured:
 ```
 # Web3 Exploit Framework